The Disability Discrimination Act places duties on public authorities, when carrying out their functions, to have due regard to:

 Ards and North Down Borough Council work with AccessAble.
 AccessAble offers information on access to buildings/venues across the UK.
 Visit the website for more information on access to venues in the borough and further afield.
 For more information please visit the AccessAble website

-There are currently two Changing Places in Council facilities.
+There are currently a number of Changing Places in Council facilities.
 They are located in:

 For more information about Changing Places please visit Changing Places website